Ann M. Fudge: Career

 One job Fudge had while still in high school was with the Teen Board at Hecht's department store.
 The job included advising on teen-age fashions and a trip to fashion magazines in New York.
 After college, Fudge worked in the human resources department of the General Electric Company before pursuing her MBA.

 After Harvard, Fudge spent nine years at General Mills.
 "Her biggest accomplishment there, she said, was her part as a marketing assistant on the team that developed Honey Nut Cheerios.
 Today, it's one of the nation's biggest cereal brands."
-Fudge then served, ultimately, as president of the beverages, desserts and Post division, a $5 billion unit of Kraft Foods.
-At Kraft, she served on the management committee and managed many businesses including Maxwell House coffee, Gevalia kaffe, Kool-Aid, Crystal Light, Post Cereals, Jell-O desserts, and Altoids.
+Fudge then ultimately was president of the beverages, desserts and post division, a $5 billion unit of Kraft Foods.
+At Kraft, she was on the management committee and managed businesses including Maxwell House coffee, Gevalia kaffe, Kool-Aid, Crystal Light, Post Cereals, Jell-O desserts, and Altoids.

-In 1998, Fudge was named by Fortune magazine as 30th on the 50 Most Influential Women in American Business list (Carly Fiorina #1 Oprah Winfrey #2), while she was executive vice president at Kraft.
+In 1998, Fudge was named by Fortune magazine as 30th on the 50 Most Influential Women in American Business list (Carly Fiorina No. 1 Oprah Winfrey #2), while she was executive vice president at Kraft.
 At the time, coffee and cereals for which Fudge was responsible accounted for $2.7 billion (16%) of Kraft's $16.8 billion in sales.
 She also at the time sat on the boards of AlliedSignal, Liz Claiborne, (both as of 1993) and Catalyst, Inc.

 In 2001, after a year as president of the beverages et al. division at Kraft, "Fudge decided to retire.
 She related to Business Week that her choice to leave Kraft was based on a number of reasons.
 She had had a goal of retiring before age 50; she had dealt with the recent illness and death of her parents, some close friends and relatives.
 'To be honest, I still haven't figured it out. ...
 It was definitely not dissatisfaction.
 It was stepping back and saying, "What are you really here for?
 What do you really want to accomplish?"'
 She spent two years reconnecting with friends and family and delving into community work.
 Her charitable work included work with a number of organizations, including the Executive Leadership Council, a non-profit group of high-level African-American leaders in business, the Boys & Girls Clubs of America, Partnership for a Drug-Free America, and the United Way, among others.
 From her time away, Fudge became inspired by the power individuals have to make a difference in the world."